scttcper/ngx-toastr/README.md

 }
 ```

-### SystemJS
+## SystemJS

 If you are using SystemJS, you should also adjust your configuration to point to
 the UMD bundle.

-In your systemjs config file, `map` needs to tell the System loader where to
+In your SystemJS config file, `map` needs to tell the System loader where to
 look for `ngx-toastr`:

 ```js